kubernetes/sig-release/release-team/role-handbooks/test-infra/README.md

 ### Monitoring Tide

-It is important to monitor Tide after config changes are made for code slush, freeze and thaw to ensure that the changes are having the intended effect.
+It is important to monitor Tide after config changes are made for code freeze and thaw to ensure that the changes are having the intended effect.

 Until the CNCF infra migration is complete, a member of Google's gke-engprod team will need to monitor Tide logs.
 However, most of Tide's behavior can be monitored without access to the cluster.
 The [Tide dashboard](https://prow.k8s.io/tide) and [Velodrome monitoring dashboard](http://velodrome.k8s.io/dashboard/db/monitoring?orgId=1) provide insight into what Tide is currently doing, how much load it is handling, and how it is performing.

 ### Test-Infra 'Code Freeze'

-The stability of our test infra is critical to getting reliable testing signals throughout the release cycle, but the signal is most important at the end of the release cycle during code slush and freeze.
+The stability of our test infra is critical to getting reliable testing signals throughout the release cycle, but the signal is most important at the end of the release cycle during code freeze.
 While the `kubernetes/test-infra` repo does not enforce additional merge restrictions related to the release cycle, we do try to limit the changes that are merged.
-Specifically, during slush and freeze, changes to test-infra should be limited to important fixes and work that doesn't impact critical infrastructure.
+Specifically, during freeze, changes to test-infra should be limited to important fixes and work that doesn't impact critical infrastructure.
 Large changes should be delayed if possible.
 In particular, bumping the kubekins-e2e images should be avoided unless a critical fix in necessary.

 ## Useful Links